 ISIS took control of portions of western Iraq in January 2014.
 By June 2014, it captured much of the north-central part of the country and the city of Mosul.
 Attacks in northwest Iraq in August 2014 extended ISIS’ hold to the Syrian border.
 Military operations to retake this territory from ISIS began the same month and did not conclude until late 2017.

 The battle to retake Mosul from ISIS control was the largest urban battle since World War II, and the human toll of four years of intense combat in Iraq was enormous.
-Since 2014, nearly 6 million civilians have been displaced, settling in and out of IDP camps across the country.
+Since 2014, millions of civilians have been displaced, settling in and out of IDP camps across the country.
 To further complicate this mass displacement, hundreds of thousands were returning to their homes at the same time that large numbers of people were fleeing their homes.
 The pace and scale of displacement have made the Iraq crisis one of the largest and most volatile in the world.

 IDPs are trapped in protracted displacement, with increasingly limited access to services and humanitarian aid.
 The most vulnerable families have complicated obstacles to returning to their homes—households with sick, disabled, or special-needs members; households with members suspected of ISIS affiliation; and households lacking civil and legal documentation.
 They face the greatest risk of protection violations and continued displacement.

 Female-headed households also face greater risks, as a woman named Nadia has experienced.
 She arrived at a camp with five children in her care (her husband was prevented from leaving their home).
 After they settled in a tent, she started to receive frequent threats from local security guards.
 NP helped her by visiting her often and making sure its presence was obvious.
 Eventually, the threats stopped and she was able to safely relocate to another place in the camp.